ShinoYumi/typst-ez-today/README.md

 #ez-today.today(lang: "it")   // 11.
 Ottobre 2024
 ```

 You can also change the format of the output with the `format` argument.
-Here you can pass any string, however the following chars gets replaced with the following:
+Pass any string you want here, but know that the following characters will be replaced with the following:

 - `d` &mdash; The current day as a decimal
 - `m` &mdash; The current month as a decimal (`lang` argument does nothing)